-Our first year in business was in 2007, not the best economic times for these two go-getters to get underway, but what time is ever the “right” time?
+Our first year in business was in 2007, not the best economic times for these these go-getters to get underway, but what time is ever the “right” time?
 We rented a small outpost at Historic Pittston Farm in the North Maine Woods, at the confluence of the North and South Branches of the Penobscot River and West end of Seboomook Lake.
 We offered whitewater rafting trips on Canada Falls and the Seboomook section of the Penobscot river, outdoor instruction clinics on different sections of whitewater around Maine and Registered Maine Guide courses.
 We loved that first summer at Pittston Farm, but with gas prices over $5 a gallon at Historic Pittston Farm that summer, the rough road for guests to get to our remote basecamp was a challenge, and in order to keep our momentum going, the only alternative was to move to an area with paved roads and a population greater than 8.

 Enter Moosehead Lake.
 Many think of The Forks when they think of Whitewater Rafting in Maine, but one of the first Maine rafting companies actually originated in Greenville Maine; Eastern Rivers.
 It’s more likely than you think, when you consider Greenville’s location at the southern tip of Moosehead Lake.
 The headwaters of the Kennebec river is Moosehead Lake and we are less than 50 miles to the West Branch of the Penobscot River.
 We were able to acquire a rental agreement for a portion of the old W.L.
 Bartley building, which had previously been the local One Stop.
 Our small base in the old garage out back, was a reasonable next step for our business.
 Each morning before our guests arrived, we would pull up the garage door, sweep out the concrete floor and welcome people for their day’s adventures.
 Music and rafting video’s played in the background, guests would get their daily required gear from our raft guides at the “shed” beside the base, load up on the bus and head out for a day of rafting fun!
 After 2 years at the W.L.
 Bartley location in Center Cove on Moosehead, we had outgrown our garage space.
 Ideally, it would have been nice to relocate to the front “store room” of the old gas station, but that opportunity was not available to us, so we started considering other local options.